2026 CONCACAF W Championship: Knockout stage

+The tournament schedule, without kick-off times, was announced on 21 April 2026.

+All times are local, CST (UTC−6).

+The four quarter-final winners will qualify directly for the 2027 Women's World Cup, while the four quarter-final losers will compete in play-in matches to determine the two CONCACAF representatives in the inter-confederation play-offs.
+In addition, the top three teams, and, if United States is one of them, the fourth-place team, will qualify for the 2028 Summer Olympics.

 Seeding

-All teams will be seeded according to the FIFA ranking.
+All teams were seeded according to the FIFA Women's World Ranking released 21 April 2026.
 The quarter-finals will feature the first- and eighth-seeded teams, the second- and seventh-seeded teams, the third- and sixth-seeded teams, and the fourth- and fifth-seeded teams facing off.